kanboard/documentation/source/admin_guide/mysql.rst

 Create a database
 ~~~~~~~~~~~~~~~~~

 The first step is to create a database on your MySQL server.
-By example,
-you can do that with the command line mysql client:
+For example, you can do that from MySQL client:

 .. code:: sql